jluckyiv/triage-elm/devnotes.md

 [Elm-Bulma](https://github.com/surprisetalk/elm-bulma/) leverages the [Bulma](https://bulma.io) CSS library, which looks clean and simple.
 The [dropdown component](https://github.com/surprisetalk/elm-bulma/blob/master/src/Bulma/Components.elm) looks better than the Elm-Bootstrap version.
 It uses regular `Html Msg` and its semantics look like drop-ins for Elm Html.
 I think it might be a win....

+But it wasn't.
+I had some trouble with the API, but the maintaner sent me an email, so I might try again.

+### Back to Bootsrap and using a Dict?
+It occurred to me that I might be able to leverage partial application and a Dict to store dropdown state.
+For now, though, I'm using a list `(CaseNumber, Dropdown.State)` tuples.
+It works.

 ## To do
 - petitioner and respondent dropdowns
 - interpreter filters